 Required Text: This course does not have lectures.
 We will be applying concepts from the textbook in discussions and written reports.
 You absolutely need a textbook for this course.
 It is Kinicki and Williams, Management: A Practical Introduction, 6th ed., McGraw-Hill Irwin, 2013 (ISBN = 9780077526733 for looseleaf version, 9780078029547 for hardcover).
-The looseleaf version is available at the bookstore.
 Online ordering is available via the Bookstore Home Page.
-To save some money, you can also rent a book or e-book from CourseSmart (look at 90 day rentals).
+To save some money, you can also rent this book from the bookstore for approximately \$35.